 He said no more, and there was a painful silence in the courtyard, broken only by sobs.
 No one spoke, but the very attitude of both servants and masters spoke their indignation at the conduct of the English Government.

-At last the Major said, addressing Lord Glenarvan: "Then you have no hope whatever?"
+At last the Major said, addressing Lord Glenarvan: "Then you have no hope whatever?""None," was the reply.

 "Very well, then," exclaimed little Robert, "I'll go and speak to those people myself, and we'll see if they—" He did not complete his sentence, for his sister stopped him; but his clenched fists showed his intentions were the reverse of pacific.